IJuanTM/simpl/README.md

 * Quick setup
 * Composer PSR-4 autoloading
 * Makes use of an MVC system using PHP
-* Works with both Windows and Linux
+* Works on Windows, macOS and Linux
 * Made to work with the latest versions of PHP, Composer, Node.js, npm and Sass
 * Makes use of Vite for bundling TypeScript files and compiling Sass files, as well as live reloading
 * Comes with example pages and a default landing page